Co-signing a Mortgage: What it Means & How it Works

 • Agree to a credit check

-If a co-signer has bad credit, a high debt-to-income ratio, or a low/fluctuating income, this could actually be detrimental to your application.
+A co-signer with bad credit, a high debt-to-income ratio, or a low/fluctuating income could be detrimental to your application.

-But co-signed mortgages are not the only way for third parties to help you afford a mortgage or get on the housing ladder.
-For details of all available options, read our article to getting a mortgage with friends and family.
+However, co-signed mortgages are not the only way for third parties to help you afford a mortgage or get on the housing ladder.
+Read our article on getting a mortgage with friends and family for all available options.

 How a broker can help get you the best deal

-There are plenty of lenders prepared to offer co-signed mortgages but, typically, anybody looking for one is doing so because they are unable to get a mortgage approved on their own.
+There are plenty of lenders prepared to offer co-signed mortgages.
+Still, typically, people looking for one do so because they cannot get a mortgage approved on their own.

-A broker who knows the co-signer mortgage market inside out is best placed to find the right deal according to your individual circumstances.
+A broker who knows the co-signer mortgage market is best placed to find the right deal according to your circumstances.

-This can be crucial as co-signed mortgages are seen as a short-term measure and lenders typically require evidence of a realistic exit strategy.
-Getting the lowest rate possible will help the primary mortgagor build their own borrowing power.
+This can be crucial as co-signed mortgages are seen as a short-term measure, and lenders typically require evidence of a realistic exit strategy.
+Getting the lowest rate possible will help the primary mortgagor build their borrowing power.

-By seeking professional advice from someone who deals with co-signed and guarantor mortgages on a daily basis, you can find out quickly whether this is your best route to home ownership.
-Get in touch and we can arrange for a broker to contact you straight away who fits this description.
+By seeking professional advice from someone who deals with co-signed and guarantor mortgages on a daily basis, you can quickly determine whether this is your best route to home ownership.
+Get in touch, and we can arrange for a broker who fits this description to contact you straight away.

 We're so confident in our service, we guarantee it.